playframework/playframework/documentation/manual/javaGuide/main/sql/JavaJPA.md

 Finally you have to tell Play, which persistent unit should be used by your JPA provider.
 This is done by the `jpa.default` property in your `application.conf`.

 ```
-jpa.default=defaultPerstistenceUnit
+jpa.default=defaultPersistenceUnit
 ```

 ## Annotating JPA actions with `@Transactional`

-Every JPA call must be done in a transaction so, to enable JPA for a particular action, annotate it with `@play.db.jpa.Transactional`.
+Every JPA call must be done in a transaction so, to enable JPA for a particular action, annotate it with `@play.db.ebean.Transactional`.
 This will compose your action method with a JPA `Action` that manages the transaction for you:

 ```
 @Transactional